-The first step toward being considered for financial aid — whether it's federal student loans, grants, Loyola scholarships, etc — is to complete the Free Application for Federal Student Aid, or FAFSA.
+One of the first steps toward being considered for financial aid—whether it's federal student loans, grants, Loyola scholarships, etc.—is to complete the Free Application for Federal Student Aid, or FAFSA.
 The FAFSA is available online at fafsa.ed.gov.

 You should submit a FAFSA as soon as possible in the same calendar year as you plan to start college, and no later than June 30 of the following year.
 So to start college in Fall 2016, you can submit your FAFSA as early as January 1, 2016 and as late as June 30, 2017.
 However, Loyola strongly encourages you to submit your application prior to March 1 to receive priority consideration.

 The FAFSA will ask for a school code.
 Loyola's school code is 001710.